AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 On the realtime voice changer app wokada, you select:

 - Input: Your microphone
-- Output: Virtual Cable
+- Output: Virtual Audio Cable
 - Monitor (if you wish to hear the realtime voice changer on your headphones aswell): Your headphones

 On discord and games, you select:

-- Input: Virtual Cable
+- Input: Virtual Audio Cable
 - Output: Your headphones